QiSong0505/CS5-2-Capstone-Project-SEM2-2023/README.md

-# The largest heading
 # Welcome to the CS5-2 Capstone Project SEM2 2023!

-Project Source: School of Life and Environmental Sciences, Faculty of Science, USYD Project Title: Development of mobile application on pesticide safety and handing for Cambodian farmers.
+**Project Source:** School of Life and Environmental Sciences, Faculty of Science, USYD **Project Title:** Development of mobile application on pesticide safety and handing for Cambodian farmers.

-Project Description and Scope:
+**Project Description and Scope: **
 Optimising rice productivity is one of the key determinants in achieving future food security as rice is a major staple food and currently feeds more than three billion people, most of whom are from developing countries where population growth is most rapid.
 Cambodia is a developing nation, with